Demystifying language, ethnicity and region: Case of Sharchokp and Tshangla

 Sharchokp has more geographical and historical connotation than linguistic.
 Historically and politically, Bhutanese statehood was consolidated with the unification of great and vast geographic expanse of Shar phyogs ‘khorlo tshib brgyed under one Drukpa Rule.
 Its geographic constituents composed of and stretched up to the eastern limit of the Country, thus resonating its name “Shar“.
 People of these eight provinces speak different languages of Tshangla, Choe-cha Nga cha, Gungdo pai kha, Khengkha, Chalipai kha, Mangdepai kha, Bumthapai Kha and Zalakha among others.
 Tshangla is predominant at least in five eastern districts of Trashigang, Trashi Yangste, Mongar, Pema Gatshel and Samdrup Jongkhar albeit with some variation in intonation and terminology.

 How Sharchokp gained its place in the linguistic world?
-While assertions are assumptions, it could be the predominant use of Tshangla by the people of the east that the dialect/language was termed as Sharchokp.
-People could have found more convenient to relate with the region than the dialect itself, thus Sharchokp instead of Tshangla.
+While assertions are assumptions, it could be the predominant use of Tshangla by the people of the east that the language was termed as Sharchokp.
+People could have found more convenient to relate with the region than the language itself, thus Sharchokp instead of Tshangla.
 Greater national interest must have influenced it.

 Some inconsistencies arise in the two treating as synonym.
-Affording dialect/language a geographic name would come about by side-lining other regional dialects, the linguistic minority.
+Affording language a geographic name would come about by side-lining other regional languages, the linguistic minority.
 Secondly, no languages is named based on its geographic direction/compass (North, East, West and South) (plain observation).
-Hence, Sharchokp cannot be used as a term for a dialect/language?
+Hence, Sharchokp cannot be used as a term for a language?